Domestic Violence: Breaking the Silence

-Domestic violence accounts for more than 30% of female homicide cases.
-A surprising gallery of famous women reportedly touched by domestic abuse includes: Tina Turner, Daryl Hannah, Roseanne, Madonna, and the late Nicole Brown Simpson.
+Intimate partner violence accounts for more than 30% of female homicide cases.
+A surprising gallery of famous women reportedly touched by domestic abuse includes: Rihanna, Tina Turner, Daryl Hannah, Madonna, and the late Nicole Brown Simpson.

 Nurses and other healthcare providers are strongly encouraged to recognize, treat, and prevent this "silent epidemic" that rages throughout our society.
 We are in a unique position to address this public health problem.
-Yet domestic violence remains extensively under-detected.
+Yet intimate partner violence remains extensively under--detected.

 The Three-Phase Theory of Violence